Wattics/api-client-ruby/README.md

 After sending the data you may want to check if it was sent correcly.
 For this you have access to `measurment`  and `response`.
 You can set different handlers for the callbacks using `add_measurement_sent_handler`.
 You can set as many handlers as you like.

-Priting to the console and saving a to a file.
+Priting to the console and saving to a file.

 ```ruby
 agent.add_measurement_sent_handler do